The Differences between Non 12 Step Drug Treatment Centers and 12 Step Rehab

 Once you receive your assessment, you receive the guidance and support you need on an ongoing basis, throughout your recovery.
 You do not have to worry about being labeled a failure because you do not progress as fast as the next person does.
 In fact, in a non 12 step program, your treatment plan is not the same as the next person.
 Your treatment plan, based on your specific needs, describes your treatment plan goals and helps you work towards the goals of your individualized treatment plan as you recover from the despair of addiction.

-The Treatment Specialist team provides assistance to those suffering from addiction and dual diagnosis conditions find a treatment program that fits their specific needs.
-The Treatment Specialist team will provide a free confidential assessment and insurance verification.
+The Treatment Specialist will connect you to a treatment center for addiction and dual diagnosis condition.
+The treatment center team will provide a free confidential assessment and insurance verification.
 For more information on treatment programs for yourself or a loved one, contact the Inspiration helpline at (866) 644-7911.